 - Now you have a clean empty candle jar, ready to be used for whatever you can think of!

-Get 2 free printables with instructions and ideas!
+Get 2 free printables that go with this post and more in our FREE resource library!

 - Instructions on how to clean out candle jars